Updated for 2018 as I’ve just come across a great deal for a domain name and hosting – read on….

 If you’re a blogger, what’s your top piece of advice for someone who’s just about to set up a blog of their own?

-Don’t miss out on future posts like this – receive updates directly to your inbox by email by adding your email address to the box on the top right of this page and hitting subscribe.
-You can also follow me on BlogLovin or Networked Blogs and I’d love to see you over on my Facebook page.
+Don’t miss out on future posts like this – receive updates directly to your inbox by email by adding your email address here and hitting subscribe.
+You can also follow me on Twitter, BlogLovin or Networked Blogs and I’d love to see you over on my Facebook page and on Instagram.
+This post contains affiliate links.